ferrous-systems/embedded-trainings/beginner/docs/segment-1.md

 This will launch the debugging server for our device.
 This window will need to stay open.
 This command can be run from any location.

+For windows users: in `.cargo/config` the - tui flag has to be removed.

 Back in your main terminal window, you can now run your application.
 For this, we will replace the `cargo build` command with a `cargo run` command.
 Run this command from your terminal window:

 ```shell
 cargo run
 ```

 ## Part 4: Debugging code